 - Short-term lodging

-- Admissions to places of amusement, entertainment, recreation, games or athletic events
+- Admissions fees to places of amusement, entertainment, recreation, games, or athletic events

-- Services that repair, alter, or improve tangible personal property; such as a cell phone repair shop or auto mechanic.
+- Services that repair, alter, or improves tangible personal property, such as a cell phone repair shop or an auto mechanic.

 How to register for a sales tax license in Wyoming